-He's worked as a fisherman, trapper, gardener, mechanic, igloo builder and adjunct professor.
-In addition to his novel and non-fiction books, his writings and photographs have appeared in Outside, Alaska Geographic, the New York Times, Prairie Schooner, Orion and various literary journals and anthologies.
-Currently he's a columnist for the Anchorage Daily News, Orion, the Arctic Sounder and other publications.
+He's worked as a commercial fisherman, trapper, gardener, wilderness guide and adjunct professor.
+In addition to his novel and non-fiction books, his writings and photographs have appeared in The New York Times, Outside, Smithsonian, Adventure Journal, Alaska and other various literary journals and anthologies.
+Seth has also worked as a columnist for the Anchorage Daily News, Orion, the Arctic Sounder and other publications.

 In 2004 his debut novel, Ordinary Wolves, was released to literary acclaim.
 Publisher's Weekly called it "A tour de force."
 The Los Angeles Times named the book "A rare thing of beauty."
 The novel won the Milkweed National Fiction Prize, the Pacific Northwest Booksellers Association Award, and Seth received a Whiting Award naming him one of the nation's top ten emerging writers.
 Since that time, he incorporates national book tours and other publicity into a life previously focused on the land, sea, and daily weather conditions and movements of animals.

 Seth was nominated in 2006 for the position of Alaska State Writer Laureate, which he turned down to pursue work on Shopping for Porcupine, an autobiographical account of his life.
 Released in 2009, Shopping for Porcupine reflects on wilderness, global warming and human encroachment and the changes that slowly make their way to Northwest Alaska.
 Booklist said, "Crafted with the precision and nerve acquired by living off the land, this is a powerful and important book of remembrance, protest, and warning."